What's new today in the China virus outbreak

 Here’s what’s new in the outbreak linked to an emerging virus in China

-About 300 people have been diagnosed in an outbreak linked to a new virus in China.
-The illnesses began late last month in the city of Wuhan in central China, and six people have died.
+About 450 cases of a new viral respiratory illness have been confirmed in China and elsewhere since an outbreak began last month in the Chinese city of Wuhan.
+Nine people have died.
 Scientists have identified the illness as a new kind of coronavirus.
 Coronaviruses are a large family of viruses, some of which cause the common cold.
-Others have evolved into more severe illnesses, such as SARS and MERS, though so far the new virus does not appear to be nearly as deadly.
+Others have evolved into more severe illnesses, such as SARS and MERS, although so far the new virus does not appear to be nearly as deadly or contagious.